 Readers are Leaders is a 10-week reading program for third graders designed to support reading improvement or stabilization.
 Recognizing the importance of motivation, encouragement, and support, SWACSV provides a robust learning opportunity.
 Students not only join a reading program, but they also engage in a learning challenge with significant rewards.
 Students reading levels are measured at the beginning and end of the program to measure growth.
 During the program, the students receive free books, participate in special events where Top Readers and Most Improved Students are recognized, and reading is celebrated by students, parents, and police officers together.
 Students who demonstrate significant reading growth and have perfect attendance during the program are rewarded by participation in the Heroes & Helpers Holiday Shopping Spree.

-Each December, Shop with a Cop Foundation of Silicon Valley hosts 3rd grade students from our partner schools for a Heroes & Helpers Holiday shopping spree at a local Target store.
-The majority of the children “earn their way” through the Readers are Leaders reading challenge.
-Other children participating in the shopping spree are those who have suffered a traumatic crisis in their young lives due to crime, significant medical challenges and/or natural disasters.
+Each December, the Shop with a Cop Foundation of Silicon Valley hosts third-grade students from our Title I partner schools for a Heroes & Helpers holiday shopping spree at a local Target store.
+Most participating students earn their place through the Readers Are Leaders 10-week reading challenge.
+Additional children are invited to participate if they have experienced traumatic crisis in their young lives due to crime or significant medical challenges.

 One year into the pandemic, hunger is more pervasive than ever among households throughout the Bay Area.
 Widespread, devastating layoffs have left many people finding it hard to pay for basic necessities.